ReallyNewb/retrostudio-docs/code-blocks/events/remote-events/fire-remote-event.md

 ## Description

 Fires a RemoteEvent to its handling client/server.
-<mark style="color:orange;">Strings sent from server-handled event objects will always be filtered!</mark>
+<mark style="color:orange;">Strings sent from the client to server-handled event objects will always be filtered!</mark>

 #### Available to